ChrisAntley1/Speak-to-Lichess/README.md

 Commands, SAN and UCI examples, and well-recognized words: https://docs.google.com/spreadsheets/d/1g6cGDRYvjGPj2gqeEMUVYwbZG3xjz_SrX_2q9z0Tsxo/edit?usp=sharing

+This extension is great for slower formats and not so great for faster formats.
+It is a great supplement for blindfolded chess!
+Lichess provides move playback (in most browsers) so that you can hear each move: enter a game and click on your name in the top right -> sound -> Speech.

 ### Adding Your API Token

 A personal Lichess API token is required to use automatic submission.
 From the options page, you can navigate to Lichess's personal token creation page.
-The name and required scope will already be set; do not add any additional permissions.
+The name and required scope of the token will already be set; do not add any additional permissions.
 Simply press the blue 'submit' button and copy the generated token.
 Close this page and paste your token into the appropriate field in options; then press 'enter' or submit.
 The red Icon will turn green if a valid token is provided.

-The 'delete stored token' button will delete your token from this extension.
+The 'delete stored token' button will delete your token from the extension.
 Note, however, that the token is still valid for your Lichess account.
 If you feel your token has been compromised, make sure to delete it on Lichess as well: https://lichess.org/account/oauth/token

 **--Warning: Do not add additional permissions to your token!
 Token is stored in plain text!--**